PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 t\ :sub:`n` = a (1 + ρ r\ :sub:`n`) t\ :sub:`n-1`

-Setting the retry property
+Configuring Retry Behavior
 **************************
 The dictionary property :attr:`pagerduty.PDSession.retry` allows customization of HTTP retry limits on a per-HTTP-status basis.
 This includes the ability to override the above defaults for 401 and 429, although that is not recommended.

-Each key in the dictionary represents a HTTP status, and its associated value is the number of times that the client will retry the request if it receives that status. **Success statuses (2xx) will be ignored.**
+Each key in the dictionary represents a HTTP status, and its associated value the number of times that the client will retry the request if it receives that status. **Success statuses (2xx) will be ignored.**

 If a different error status is encountered on a retry, it won't count towards